 Apple has done some positive things with this new operating system.
 The changes this version offers are more than just superficial.
 IOS 9 fixes the bugs in the software released in iOS 8.
 Everything is designed to and does run more smoothly now.
 Since the new update has been released, the device that gains the most is the iPad.
-Special features like multi-tasking abilities unlock the iPad’s potential and make it much more than just an entertainment device.
+Special features like multi-tasking abilities help unlock the iPad’s potential.
+They make it more than just an entertainment device.

 A new and improved Siri, Apple’s assistant, graces the walls of iOS 9.
 This new Siri promises to be more helpful and proactive than the previous version.
 It has robust lists of suggestions where you will find your most recently opened apps and contacts.
 According to Apple, Siri is 40% faster, and 40% more accurate.

 One big feature is the privacy feature.
 Tim Cook announced that he wants the device to know you, not the company behind the device.
-There is also additionally ad blocking software included in iOS 9.
-During the conference, he made it a point to separate the iPhone from Android based devices.
+There is also additional adblocking software included in iOS 9.
+During the conference, he made it a point to separate the iPhone from Android-based devices.
 Yes, it seems that Apple is going to try to set the trend for privacy.
 So, with all this privacy, why would you use a VPN?

 If you are reading this, you probably already know what a VPN is.
 However, in case you don’t or need a refresher, we will explain the benefits of using one with iOS 9.
 A virtual private network (VPN) is software that creates a secure connection to a server, possibly in another country, depending on your purpose.
 By doing this, a layer of encryption is added to anything you do online, as long as you are connected to the VPN.
 Whether you are communicating with someone or browsing material online, there is a potential for any wireless activity to be intercepted.
 Even if you are at a location that specifies they have secure wireless, do not trust those words.
 That creates a false sense of security.

-Another good reason to use a VPN is because of it’s ability to unblock access to geo-restricted content.
+Another good reason to use a VPN is to unblock access to geo-restricted content.
 Geo-blocking is a technology that identifies a user’s location based on IP address.
 This technology creates a blockade that will restrict content to a specific area.
 By selecting a server in a different country, you could get around these restrictions.
 Let’s use an example for this scenario.
 Suppose you lived in the USA, and you had an Amazon Prime subscription and/or a Netflix subscription.
 With a VPN, you could connect to a server in the UK and view their library, or visa-versa.
-Since both of these streaming services are known to have different libraries in different regions, you would be able to gain access to areas different from normal.
+Since both of these streaming services have different libraries in different regions, you could watch content from areas that are different from normal.
 The same could be said for any other region you wanted to connect to.

 Now that we have explained the concepts, let’s investigate companies.
-No matter which company you go with, they will have different protocols you may use.
+No matter which company you go with, they will have different protocols.
 All of the companies we have here offer secure encryption, but using a version of the OpenVPN protocol will always be your safest avenue of approach.
 If speed is of the essence, you would use OpenVPN (UDP).
-That is the best option for VoIP, Skype , online gaming, or even using streaming services like Amazon Prime, Netflix, Hulu, or Pandora.
-If you have can unstable connection, we suggest switching to OpenVPN (TCP).
-The TCP version of the protocol error checks the data, so it is not as fast as the other one.
-If you are a high speed wireless connection though, that should not matter so much.
+That is the best option for VoIP, Skype, online gaming, or even using streaming services like Amazon Prime, Netflix, Hulu, or Pandora.
+If you have an unstable connection, we suggest switching to OpenVPN (TCP).
+Because TCP error checks the data, it is not as fast as UDP.
+If you are a high-speed wireless connection though, that should not matter so much.
 After covering that, we will go over the companies that are good for specific reasons.